 Second & fourth Mondays

 Laurie Ostacher, LCSW

-One of BCC’s first programs, this is a weekly forum for women to share the unique concerns and feelings brought on by metastatic cancer.
+One of BCC’s first programs, this is a bi-monthly forum for women to share the unique concerns and feelings brought on by metastatic cancer.
 Talk about living and dying, fears and hopes, and effects on friends and family members.
 Most of all, we offer—and accept—information, understanding, and support.